Plato-solutions/doonop/README.md

             chrome [default: firefox]

     -c, --check-file <check-file>
-            A path to a Javascript file which considered to return a JSON if the value is different from `null` it will be saved and present in the output.
+            A path to a Javascript or Side file.
+Javascript code must return a JSON if the value is different from `null` it will be saved and present in the output.
 By default it saves a url of a page

+        --check-file-format <check-file-format>
+            A format of a check file

     -f, --filter <filter>...
             Filters can be used to restrict crawling process by exact rules.
 For example by `domain`